Our lines are currently open,

 Number plate standardisation exists to protect vehicle identity across a national system.
 Enforcement bodies, insurers, local authorities, and the public rely on plates being readable and consistent in all conditions.

-Without a standard format, registration numbers could be misread, misused, or deliberately altered, undermining trust in the entire system.
-Uniform appearance ensures that a plate conveys accurate information at a glance and through automated systems.
+Without a standard format, registration numbers could be misread or misused, undermining trust in the entire system.

 Characters and Registration Structure